 Tata Chanturidze is a Principal consultant in Health Systems Governance and Financing at OPM.
-She leads OPM Health and Nutrition Portfolio.
+She leads the Health Practice.
 Being a Medical Doctor, with an MPH from Emory University, USA, she brings 20 years’ experience in health sector policies and reforms, governance, service organisation and delivery, health financing and service purchasing, performance assessments and reviews at system and institutional levels, and health management capacity building in CEE, FSU, UK and beyond.

 In 2006–2007 Tata was a Vice-Minister of Labour, Health and Social Affairs in Georgia, overseeing development of health policy, state health budget and Programmes, PHC and Hospital reforms, and sector-wide capacity planning and development.
 She worked closely with the Prime Minister, State and line Ministers, the Parliament, international aid agencies, and national stakeholders.